Delphboy/ILO-Platform-Feedback/README.md

 * On download

-After downloading the product, you will need to go to the database model and enter your database details in order to create a connection to the database.
+After downloading the product, you will need to go to the database model and enter your database details in order to create a connection to the database (This is commented for your convenience).

 * User